WE ARE HERE FOR YOU

 National Institute of Public Health,

 There are other risks; reverse osmosis water carries a greater risk of bacterial infection, and because of its inherently unstable nature, low-mineral water can have a dissolving effect on metals.
 This means that any pipes, holding tanks or containers for reverse osmosis water can become corroded by the water, with dangerous metals – including lead in some reported cases – leaching into the water; which is then consumed.

-What The World Health Authority Thinks
+What The World Health Organization Thinks

 Reverse osmosis water is very acidic.
 It is possible to treat the water with minerals to stabilize and remineralize the water, which should increase its alkalinity.
 This is frequently achieved by the addition of limestone.
 However, the mineral composition of limestone is itself variable, with quantities of calcium carbonate and magnesium carbonate as well as other minerals.
 The World Health Organization (WHO) has previously expressed concern in a report that the minerals used for stabilizing low mineral water are not always food-grade quality.